langanjp/PI-NodeRED/README.md

    *  Create one called IOTED, or modify the AF imports xmls to your own desired pointsource

 ##Tutorial
-Please refer to this project's [Wiki](https://github.com/langanjp/PI-NodeRED/wiki) for a tutorial
+Please refer to this project's [Wiki](https://github.com/langanjp/PI-NodeRED/wiki) for a tutorial and instructions